Disability Rights Washington (DRW) seeks an Investigator to uncover and stop possible financial exploitation and other forms of abuse.

 - Maintain a reasonably ambitious workload and keep their immediate supervisor informed when there is insufficient work to perform and when there is a risk that work won’t be completed on a timely basis.

 - Whether demonstrated through formal education or lived experience, the candidate must have the skills necessary to perform the job.
-Currently, these positions are filled in our office by people with bachelors, masters, and juris doctorate degrees, but Disability Rights Washington is enthusiastic about considering anyone with the right skills and believes a degree is not necessary for this position.
+These positions have been filled by people with bachelors, masters, and juris doctorate degrees, but Disability Rights Washington is enthusiastic about considering anyone with the right skills and believes a degree is not necessary for this position.

 - An investigator should have demonstrated experiences that will help them: